No booking fees on the app

 How much does it cost for a train from Finsbury Park to Brighton?

-The average ticket fare from Finsbury Park to Brighton is about £35.30, but prices are dynamic.
-The final cost depends on when you book, when you travel, and ticket flexibility.
-To find the exact cost for your journey, please search with your travel dates.
+The average fare from Finsbury Park to Brighton is approximately £12.50, but the final price fluctuates.
+The actual cost depends on your travel dates, how far in advance you book, and your ticket's flexibility.
+To see the current price for your journey, please search with your specific dates.

-Utilise the TrainPal app or website to its fullest potential.
-Our Train Journey Planner is a top-notch online tool for planning your trips.
-Just enter your departure and arrival cities or stations.
-Then, review timetables and schedules, compare prices, consider direct routes, and check for food supplies or other amenities.
-Find the best train route from Finsbury Park to Brighton.
+Make full use of the TrainPal app or website.
+Our Train Journey Planner is an excellent online planning tool.
+Simply fill in the cities or stations you depart from and arrive at.
+Then check timetables and schedules, compare prices, consider direct routes, and see if there are food supplies or other amenities you need.
+You can get the best train route from Finsbury Park to Brighton.

 What is the fastest train from Finsbury Park to Brighton?